NTIG-Uppsala/BengansBilService/README.md

 * "./scss/custom.scss" is the path to the scss file
 * "./css/custom.css" is the path to the css file

+## Testing
+### Testing Without Screenshots:

+Our testing uses the Selenium library in conjunction with Python's Unittest module.
+The testing process is initiated through the execution of the "test.py" script.

+###  Testing with Screenshots:

+While we continue to utilize Selenium and Unittest, we use additional modules, including OS, Math, and Time.
+Selenium for the capturing of screenshots across various screen resolutions.
+The file must be executed as an Python file and **can not** be started as a normal unitest file.

+### Testing on GitHub:

+GitHub is used to launch live servers for testing purposes.
+It is utilizing the same "test.py" script.
+Any test that fails is prevented from being uploaded.

 ## Definition of Done
 * Everyone present (at least two) has to agree it is done.
 * Everyone should have access to the finished assignment.